 Creating unique opportunities of motor skill and leisure activities for handicapped individuals and groups.
-Particular emphasis is given tot he construction of corrective and adapted programs, and teaching the atypical.
+Particular emphasis is given to the construction of corrective and adapted programs, and teaching the atypical.
 Lecture and laboratory.

-4901 CLINICAL V
+4901 CLINICAL V 1 hour

-l hour

 Students complete clinical proficiency requirements and gain clinical experience.
-Prerequisites: PER 3520, PER 4552.
+Prerequisites: PER 3520.

-4902 SENIOR CLINICAL
+4902 SENIOR CLINICAL 1 hour